Emulators, Simulators, and Real Devices: Which to Utilize

 As such, the testers must buy as many of these devices as possible to ensure a wider scope of tests and test results.
 This also means that testing is only limited to a project with a longer time span.
 Real device testing would therefore not make sense for testers and QAs working within tight schedules.
 Further, real device testing may not suit a project that requires remote coordination of teams.

-Virtual Testing Devices
+What Are Virtual Testing Devices?

 The shifts in technology have witnessed a huge turnaround in device testing procedures.
 Today, virtue testing can be used as a perfect and highly accurate option when in mobile app testing.
 Virtue testing devices take a different approach from real device testing by mimicking the nature of a smartphone device.

-The virtue testing device thrives in the absence of physical testing options.
-Testers can now use this concept to test a wide range of mobile brands' devices without necessarily having them available on-site.
+The virtual testing device thrives in the absence of physical testing options.
+Testers can now use this concept to test a wide range of mobile brands’ devices without necessarily having them available on-site.
 There are two main types of virtue testing methods that QAs can consider.

 1. Emulator testing devices